/ seo-glossary / What is Schema Markup? SEO Guide for Beginners

 The most commonly used schema types include:

 Article/BlogPosting for blog posts and news articles.
-Helps Google display your content with author, date, and headline in search results.
+Helps Google display your content with author, date, and headline, and remains a supported rich-result type.

 Product for e-commerce.
-Enables price, availability, and review ratings in search results.
+Enables price, availability, and review ratings in search results, and is one of the most actively maintained rich-result types.

 Review for review content.
 Shows star ratings that immediately draw the eye.

-Google's Rich Results Test (search.google.com/test/rich-results) lets you paste a URL or code snippet to validate your schema and preview how it might appear in search results.
+Google's Rich Results Test (search.google.com/test/rich-results) lets you paste a URL or code snippet to validate your schema and preview the rich-result types that are still supported.

 How to Implement Schema Markup on Your Site